Hebron, Newfoundland and Labrador: Aftermath

 The site was designated a National Historic Site of Canada in 1976.
 It is frequently visited by cruise ships.

 The buildings of the original mission still stand.
 The main mission building has been undergoing renovation by Inuit volunteers and hired carpenters, who are relocatees or their descendants, organized by Nunatsiavut government and are in reasonably good condition considering the passage of time.

-In August 1999, a first reunion of the relocatees was held in Hebron.
+In August 1999, the first reunion of the relocatees was held in Hebron.

 In 2005, Newfoundland and Labrador Premier Danny Williams apologized to Inuit affected by the relocations of Hebron and Nutak.
 In August 2009, the provincial government unveiled a monument at the site of Hebron with an inscribed apology for the site closure.